SeaGL/organization/meetings/2026/20260325-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Salt: thanks all, next major task pushes are sponsor outreach and gantt chart in vikunja
-- Kim: excited to have time to start working on seagl
-- Sergio: working on text for cfp design
-- MattB: more video review and grooming volunteer role guidelines
-- Sen: consolidate video review notes into vikunja task
-- Alfredo: (had to leave early)

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)